samaita/blog/content/posts/audit-test-data-and-penalty.md

 The diagram shows the difference.
 Candidate A is a valid hierarchy, but it leaves `Cimareme` unused, so its confidence drops from `1.0` to `0.8`.
 Candidate B uses all the extracted location evidence and keeps its confidence at `1.0`.

-For Candidate B, all four location values contribute to the hierarchy.

-For Candidate A, `Cimareme` remains unused.
+For Candidate B, all four location values contribute to the hierarchy, while Candidate A leaves `Cimareme` unused.

 The penalty does not say that Candidate A is invalid.
-It says that, for this particular input, there is more evidence supporting Candidate B.
+For this particular input, it says there is more evidence supporting Candidate B.

 I ran the same 106-address benchmark again.